AbidSaleh/MineSweeper/README.md

 # Minesweeper
- The minesweeper created wih C# on .Net windows form.
+ The minesweeper game created wih C# on .Net windows form.
 Documentation are done in Japanese Language